-A Central Services Unit (CSU) has been established in the Ministry of Finance and National Planning (MFNP).
+A Central Services Unit (CSU) overseen by the Ministry of Finance and National Planning (MFNP), will provide additional support services to this project.
 The CSU will have a full-time safeguards specialist.
-They will provide safeguards support for the TongaFish program on an ad hoc basis.
+They will provide advisory services and safeguards support for the TongaFish Pathway program on an as needed basis.